ae-dschorsaanjo/picilang/picilang.md

 ### Word order

-The basic sentence structure is SVO (subject-verb-object), where the subject is always noun phrases, the predicate is always a verb phrase and an object is always a prepositional phrase.
+The basic sentence structure is SVO (subject-verb-object), where the subject and object are always noun phrases, the predicate is always a verb phrase.

 Phrases are head-final (the modifiers precede the head).
-Adjective phrases do not exist.
+Modifier phrases are impossible.

 Conjunctions are used to connect two phrases or sentences together.
 Joined sentences are separated by a comma.